-Posted by Cameron Francis on 22 Mar , 2019 in News Uncategorized
+Posted by Cameron Francis on 22 Mar , 2019 in Digital Marketing SEO Tips

 In 1996, Bill Gates coined the iconic phrase “Content is King”.
 He published an article with this title that discussed his predictions of where the internet was headed.
 Today, that iconic expression is quoted quite regularly by those involved with search engine optimisation (SEO).
 Bill Gates was 100 per cent right with his prediction and content is still the king of online marketing more than 20 years later.

 It’s unlikely that Bill Gates knew exactly how content would be utilised in this day and age with regard to SEO, but that doesn’t make his expression any less true.
 Content is an important part of SEO and online marketing in general for several reasons.
 It creates the main substance of every website and also serves as a collection of phrases and signals that search engines use to rank your website.